msuzen/looper/looper.md

 [Academics](#academics).
 [Communities](#communities)

 ## Editors Selection
 Repeating from other sections, Highly important
-Order from beginner to advanced
+Order from beginner to advanced.

 * Judea Pearl and Mackenzie.
   The Book of Why: The New Science of Cause and Effect (2018).